hassio-addons/addon-vscode/vscode/rootfs/var/lib/code-server/defaults/core/custom-scripts.md

 This directory is for shell scripts to be ran at boot time so you can add functionality if needed.

-## custom-template.sh
+## example-mqtt.sh

-This script is an example of a script that has an on/off switch that can allow you to add extra functionality when needed.
+This script is an example of a script that pulls the openMQTT source.

+It has an on/off switch that can allow you to add extra functionality when needed.
 To run it, change ENABLE to true and restart the VS Code server instance.

 ## PATHS.sh